 Egg donation is a life-changing gift for would-be parents facing a future without children.
 Some of our egg donors are making an utterly selfless decision to help those less fortunate than themselves to become parents.
 There’s no payment for donating eggs, but the Human Fertilisation & Embryology Authority (HFEA) allows any altruistic egg donor to receive expenses of £750.

-Other women, who may be in need of fertility treatment themselves and understand the heartbreak of failing to conceive, can choose to donate half of their eggs that are collected at egg collection to another woman.
+Other women, who may be in need of fertility treatment themselves and understand the heartbreak of failing to conceive, can choose to donate half of their collected eggs to another woman.
 This is known as egg sharing.
-The egg sharing donor would benefit from free IVF in doing so.
+An eligible egg share donor benefits from funded IVF.
 You can call us on 01992 78 50 65 to discuss becoming an egg sharing donor.

 What happens when I donate my eggs?

-If you decide to go ahead, you would be giving another woman a life changing gift.
-However, it is important that you are aware that the process takes apporoximately a month to complete.
+If you decide to go ahead, you would be giving another woman a life-changing gift.
+However, it is important that you are aware that the process takes approximately a month to complete.
 During this time you would be required to take hormone injections and then have your eggs collected by a minor operating procedure, which is done here at the clinic.

 Who will have information about my donation?